hslatman/caddy-openapi-validator/README.md

 * Improve the example with an actual implementation and more handlers
 * Add other options
 * Look into response validation
+* Look into ways to specify the error nicely